The effective running Hubble constant in SNe Ia as a marker for the dark energy nature: Dark energy models

-We begin by analyzing two phenomenological models of dark energy, chosen to include only one free parameter to ensure a more constrained framework.

-The first model is the well-known $w$CDM, where the dark energy equation of state is constant, $w = P/\rho$.
-Assuming a flat Universe, the associated effective running Hubble constant is given by:
+The first model analyzed is the well-known $w$CDM, where the dark energy equation of state is constant, i.e. $w = P/\rho \equiv \mathrm{const.\,}$ .
+Assuming a flat Universe and considering the eq. \eqref{eq:H_0_z_2}, the associated effective running Hubble constant is given by:

-The second model is a reduced version of the CPL parametrization, denoted hereafter as CPL', where we impose the condition $w_0 = w_a=w$ to reduce the number of parameters to one.
-This choice is motivated by one of the DESI-DR2 results (see Table V in ~\cite{desi2}), where $w_0 \sim w_a$.
-We recall that the equation of state (EoS) for dark energy in the CPL parametrization is given by (\cite{CPL1, CPL2}):
+The second model is a reduced version of the CPL parametrization, hereafter denoted as CPL', where we impose the condition $w_0 = w_a=w$ to reduce the number of parameters to one.
+This choice is motivated by one of the DESI-DR2 results (see Table V in \citet{desi2}), where $w_0 \sim w_a$.
+We emphasize that this simplified case preserves an analytical structure of the dark energy equation of state that remains close to the standard $w_0w_a\mathrm{CDM}$ parametrization.
+In fact, we chose $w_0=w_a$ because this is the only case in which, given the equality, we can show the phantom vs quintessence crossing and we can test if it is favored by the binned SNe data.

-where $w_0$ and $w_a$ are the parameters characterizing the dynamical behavior of dark energy.
-Consequently, the Hubble function for the flat $w_0w_a$CDM model is expressed as:
+To this end, we recall that the Hubble function for the flat $w_0w_a\mathrm{CDM}$ model is expressed as:

-By setting $w_0 = w_a \equiv w$, we obtain the CPL' version of the Hubble parameter:
+by setting $w_0 = w_a \equiv w$, we obtain the CPL' version of the Hubble parameter:

-The effective running Hubble constant for the CPL' model becomes:
+Substituting this expression in eq. \ref{eq:H_0_z_2}, the effective running Hubble constant for the CPL' model becomes:

-Notably, the effective Hubble parameters for both the $w$CDM and CPL' models can exhibit a non-monotonic behavior: increasing and then decreasing with redshift, or vice versa.
-This allows for transitions between different dark energy regimes, such as from quintessence-like to phantom-like behavior.
+Notably, the effective running Hubble constant for both the $w$CDM and CPL' models can exhibit a non-monotonic behavior: increasing and then decreasing with redshift, or \textit{vice versa}.
+This allows in principle for transitions between different dark energy regimes, such as from quintessence-like to phantom-like behavior.